|Step 1 – Find out about Queen’s||

 |Step 5 – Interview||

 The interview is the most important part of the application process.
-For this purpose, you are invited to come and visit the College for an interview, normally with one of the Deans.
+For this purpose, you are invited to come and visit the College for an interview, normally with the Dean or Head of College.
 If you cannot attend, we can interview via Skype.

 In either case, your interview will cover: